petartotev/PT_Demo_NET_Kubernetes/README.md

 ## Prerequisites

-1. Install `Docker Desktop`.
+1. Install `Docker Desktop` from [here](https://www.docker.com/products/docker-desktop/).

 2. Enable `Kubernetes` in Docker Desktop:
 ```
 Docker Desktop > Settings > Kubernetes > [v] Enable Kubernetes
 ```

-3. Check that you have `kubectl` CLI by using any of the following commands:
+3. Make sure you have `kubectl` CLI by using any of the following commands:
 ```
 kubectl version
 kubectl --help